WHAT IS TRIBAL CLASH

 The UK competition moved from its birthplace Blackpool Sands to a new beach, Bantham, in Devon.
 Operationally this was a difficult beach to program on because of its huge tidal range, and a host of other quirks and restrictions, but our team worked around the clock to deliver a superb competition which included some old favourites (atlas stones) and new equipment (a 240kg sand worm).
 We built an obstacle course on the beach and staged the world’s biggest team paddleboard race with 160 teams in 10 heats racing on giant Red Paddle Co Ride XL SUPs.
 CrossFit Deviant Black won the Mask after a hardcore Sunday with torrential rain, which added a new challenge into the competition.

 With the support and feedback of the British fitness community, the winning Tribal Clash format has been honed and polished in the UK over a five year period.
 By 2017 Tribal Clash was ripe and ready for replication around the world.
 Global roll out plans started in April 2017 with the launch of Tribal Clash Portugal.
-In 2019 we are taking Tribal Clash to Australia and USA, and in 2020 more international events are in the pipeline.
+In 2019 we are taking Tribal Clash to Australia, USA and South Africa, and in 2020 more international events are in the pipeline.

 FOUNDER, DIRECTOR // COMPETITION